Captain John Scott: The capture of New Netherland

 In the interim months, the settlers of Setauket and Smithtown set to work nullifying John Scott's land claims in their regions and reclaiming the powers they had before Scott's dominance.
 Also during Scott's stay in prison, King Charles II officially resolved to conquer New Netherlands.
 In August, the fleet of Richard Nicolls sailed into New York Harbor and successfully demanded surrender of the colony to the English crown.
 For this task, the English forces used the reports that had been made by John Scott and Samuel Maverick, both of whom had served as royal advisors to the King on Dutch activities in North American.

 In March 1665, Nicolls declared that Long Island would henceforth be within the jurisdiction of the newly created Province of New York.
 Scott was living in Hempstead at this time, still a wanted man but not actively pursued.
 Nicolls ordered a meeting among John Scott and the Long Island colonists and, after several complaints over previous land claims and exchanges, arbitrated that John Scott was exonerated of all debts.

 Military leader in Barbados

 While sentenced to appear at Long Island's Court of Assizes over charges of fraud in September 1665, John Scott escaped his quarters and boarded a ship for Barbados, never to return.
 At the trial he was absent from, it was ordered that Scott's houses be sold off and the funds be given to his wife, then divorced, and family.

 In Barbados, John Scott was commissioned by Sir Tobias Bridge.
 Assuming the rank of Major, Scott operated a small fleet of ships in the Caribbean, at that time an area of activity in the English wars against the Dutch and French.
 In this role Scott took possession of Guiana, Cuba, and Tobago in the name of the British crown.
-John Scott was later court-marshalled after a botched attempt to take St. Kitts.
+John Scott later faced a court-martial after a botched attempt to take St. Kitts.